 Take food: Holyrood’s resolutely anti-GM while Westminster wants farmers to have the choice to grow GM crops.
 Westminster’s overall approach to food policy is laissez-faire; while the Scottish...Read More »

 Convening a national seed gathering to move towards greater seed sovereignty for Scotland

 Seeds are the starting point for almost all the vegetables we eat, and in terms of food sovereignty, seeds (next after land) are the most powerful resource we need to keep within our control.
-In Scotland at the moment, this isn’t the case – but we believe it could...Read More »
+In Scotland at the moment, this isn’t the case – but we believe it could be just...Read More »

 As the days lengthen, the buds are budding and we prepare to enter what is traditionally known as the hungry gap, I am pleased to announce the formation of this new organisation, Common Good Food, which has its roots in the ground-breaking Fife Diet project.

-Common Good Food (CGF) will be an organisation with its sleeves rolled up and its feet on the...Read More »
+Common Good Food (CGF) will be an organisation with its sleeves rolled up and its feet on the ground.
+It...Read More »